 - A known genetic condition in the family (Lynch syndrome, BRCA, etc.)

-A certified genetic counselor will analyze and discuss your personal risks of developing a cancer.
+In our program, certified genetic counselor will analyze and discuss an individual's personal risks of developing a cancer.
 The genetic counselor will also discuss what you and your family can do to lower your chances of getting cancer and increase the chance for early detection if cancer does occur.
 You and your healthcare providers can then discuss the best options.

 What should I expect during a genetic counseling appointment?